ocaml/opam/doc/pages/FAQ.md

 opam install <package>
 ```

-This will process the uninstall instructions, even if OPAM has no knowledge of
+This will process the uninstall instructions, even if opam has no knowledge of
 the package being installed.
 You may also try to uninstall directly with
 ocamlfind, or just remove the problematic files.